Martin Roberts (presenter): Early life and career

-Roberts has also contributed to travelling books including Great Festivals of the World, The Travellers' Handbook and Intrepid Africa.
-Roberts is the author of The Villes Children's Books series.
-One of the books in the series, Sadsville, was written in partnership with the NSPCC to encourage children to contact ChildLine if they need someone to talk to about any problems, although it is unrelated to the subject of mental health.
-To promote this book, Martin Roberts went to his local primary school, at which his children attended.
-He performed a reading of the book and brought in a red bus for the children to go on.
+He is the author of The Villes series of books for children.
+One of the books in the series, Sadsville, was written in partnership with the NSPCC to encourage children to contact ChildLine if they need someone to talk to about any problems.
+To promote this book, Roberts went to his local primary school, which his children attended.

-Roberts currently presents a radio show in which he investigates the living arrangements of famous footballers.
+He has also contributed to travelling books, including Great Festivals of the World, The Travellers' Handbook and Intrepid Africa.

 Personal life

 For many years, Roberts lived in Paulton near Bath, Somerset, and is married with two children.
 In 2017, he opened his village's annual "Party in the Park".

 In February 2023 Roberts bought the Hendrewen Hotel in Blaencwm at the top of the Rhondda Fawr.
 He intended to spend at least half a million pounds of his own money on the project.
 He had already bought and converted a nearby farm into a B&B. Roberts said, "It's been a bit spiritual for me in lots of ways, I can't really explain it.
 I just feel it and I felt it when I started to come to Wales in recent times, I just felt this sense of being at home, at peace and happy."

-Roberts has also become patron of the Rhondda Tunnel Society, which hopes to reopen a nearby tunnel, originally built in 1890 to haul coal to Swansea, for cyclists.
+Roberts is a patron of the Rhondda Tunnel Society, which hopes to reopen a nearby tunnel, originally built in 1890 to haul coal to Swansea, for cyclists.